 When it is about coding and designing the WordPress themes for your mobile device, you have the following four options.

 Design your website at a standard web size such that it is ideal for desktop usage.
 In this case, you are not considering what device your visitor is using for seeing your site.
 This isn’t a good idea to go for when looking at usability.

 Old School & A Mobile Site

-In this case you would make a desktop version of your site and along with that code an entirely new site for mobile visitors.
-This second website would function and look completely differently.
+In this case, you would make a desktop version of your site and along with that code an entirely new site for mobile visitors.
+This second website would function and look completely different.
 This would need more coding, a high price point for launching, and more time to time maintenance.